CVE-2026-5189: CWE-798 Use of Hard-coded Credentials in Sonatype Nexus Repository

 Technical Analysis

-This vulnerability (CVE-2026-5189) arises from the use of hard-coded credentials (CWE-798) in Sonatype Nexus Repository Manager versions 3.0.0 through 3.70.5.
-When the configuration setting nexus.orient.binaryListenerEnabled is set to true (which is not the default), an unauthenticated attacker with network access can leverage these credentials to gain unauthorized read/write access to the internal database.
-This access further allows execution of arbitrary OS commands with the privileges of the Nexus process user.
+This vulnerability (CVE-2026-5189) arises from hard-coded credentials in Sonatype Nexus Repository Manager versions 3.0.0 through 3.70.5.
+When the configuration nexus.orient.binaryListenerEnabled is set to true (which is not the default), an unauthenticated attacker with network access can leverage these credentials to gain unauthorized read/write access to the internal database.
+Additionally, the attacker can execute arbitrary operating system commands with the privileges of the Nexus process user.
 The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
+The vendor has not provided an official fix or remediation level, and no patch links are available.

 Potential Impact